hugocxl/react-echarts/README.md

 yarn add @hcorta/react-echarts
 ```

+---

+## Features

+- 16 chart types
+- SVG Rendering
+- Lightweight
+- Highly customizable
+- Interactive
+- Responsive design

 ## Principles

+- **Easy to customize**: In most cases, charts look and behave exactly as you need without modifications.
+A simple options-structure allows for deep customization, and styling can be done via JavaScript or CSS.
 - **Concise API**: react-echarts makes it easy to generate ECharts.js charts by wrapping the code required to construct the entire chart.
 - **Controlled components**: exports [controlled](https://reactjs.org/docs/forms.html#controlled-components) components only.
-- **Easy to customize**: In most cases, charts look and behave exactly as you need without modifications.
-A simple options-structure allows for deep customization, and styling can be done via JavaScript or CSS..

 ## Usage